Carl Berger (historian): Academic career

 Berger was appointed at the University of Toronto in 1964, serving as a professor in Canadian history until his retirement in 2003.
 He served as the doctoral advisor of several prominent Canadian historians, including Gerald Friesen, a professor at the University of Manitoba; Doug Owram, a professor, deputy vice chancellor and principal for the University of British Columbia, Okanagan campus; Brook Taylor, a professor at Mount St. Vincent University; Michael Gauvreau, a professor at McMaster University; and historian Marlene Shore.

 Berger's research has focused on Canada's intellectual history and Canadian historiography.
-His 1970 book, The Sense of Power: Studies in the Ideas of Canadian Imperialism, 1867–1914, argues that Canadian nationalism originated in British imperialism, concluding that "Imperialism was one form of Canadian nationalism."
+His 1970 book, The Sense of Power, argues that Canadian nationalism originated in British imperialism, concluding that "Imperialism was one form of Canadian nationalism."
 Historian Terry Crowley writes that the book "added a new dimension to historical scholarship in revealing the complicated roles that ideas play in history", and historian Adele Perry describes the book as anticipating historical disputes in the 1990s regarding the relationship between nation and empire.
 Writing in 2009, Perry describes the book as a "standard reference for studies of English Canada and imperialism".

 Berger's 1976 book, The Writing of Canadian History, was the first in-depth work of Canadian historiography.
-The book earned critical praise, winning the Governor General's Award.
+The book earned critical praise and won the Governor General's Award.
 Crowley describes the book a "landmark", writing that it "cast a mirror on an academic discipline that had been little prone to introspection".
 Berger wrote a second edition of the book, published in 1986.
-In 1976, Berger was elected a Fellow of the Royal Society of Canada, with the Society awarding him the J. B. Tyrrell Historical Medal in 1984.
+In 1976, Berger was elected a Fellow of the Royal Society of Canada, and the Society awarded him the J. B. Tyrrell Historical Medal in 1984.